AhmedAshrafG/ExpandableSelectionView/README.md

 ```
 You can also check out the [`BasicStringAdapter`](https://github.com/ashrafDoubleO7/ExpandableSelectionView/blob/master/expandableselectionview/src/main/java/com/ashraf007/expandableselectionview/adapter/BasicStringAdapter.kt) as an example implementation.
 ## TODO
+- [x] Add select silently parameter to the different select functions.
+- [ ] Scroll to first item after expanding.
+- [ ] Have more control over auto collapsing the component when a choice is selected.
 - [ ] Add a sample app for the advanced usage of the component.
 - [ ] Allow component height to be customized using the number of items as input.
 - [ ] Allow different types of expanding/collapsing animations.